ESRC-CDRC/Retail-Centre-Indicators/README.md

 - [Drive-Time & Walking Catchments](https://github.com/ESRC-CDRC/Retail-Centre-Indicators/blob/main/Analysis%20Code/Retail%20Centre%20Catchments.R).
 - [Deprivation: Calculating Deprivation Exposure](https://github.com/ESRC-CDRC/Retail-Centre-Indicators/blob/main/Analysis%20Code/Postcode-based%20Deprivation%20Profiles.R).

-Code for the other indicators (Clone Town likelihood, full E-Resilience score) is unfortunately not available, as these indicators were derived using the secure LDC dataset in the UCL Data Safe Haven.
+Code for the other Open-Access and Safeguarded indicators is unfortunately not available, as these indicators were derived using the secure LDC dataset in the UCL Data Safe Haven.